TeskaLabs/asab/doc/asab/config.rst

 Based on ConfigParser
 ---------------------

-The  ``asab.Config`` is inherited from Python Standard Library ``configparser.ConfigParser`` class. which implements a basic configuration language which provides a structure similar to what’s found in Microsoft Windows INI files.
+The  ``Config`` is inherited from Python Standard Library ``configparser.ConfigParser`` class. which implements a basic configuration language which provides a structure similar to what’s found in Microsoft Windows INI files.

 Example of the configuration file: